epiphyt/impressum/readme.txt

 3. Your imprint will be formatted for you.
 Change its design with just a couple of lines of CSS.

 == Changelog ==

+= 2.2.1 =
+* Fixed: Some assets in the backend could not be loaded and thus prevented JavaScript functionality

 = 2.2.0 =
 * Added: All missing European countries